camlee622/CS-340/README.md

 Additionally, the dashboard features a reset option to clear filters.
 Below the data table, you'll find a real-time updating pie chart and map.
 The map displays the distribution of filtered dogs worldwide, pinpointing their locations and names.
 <img src="https://i.imgur.com/Qf5Qe2o.png" alt="Example Image" width="3000"/>

+## <a name="code"></a>The Code
+Imports: The script starts by importing necessary libraries, including Dash components, Plotly, Pandas, Matplotlib, and modules related to MongoDB interaction.

+Data Manipulation / Model: It sets up a connection to a MongoDB database using credentials and animal_shelter.py.
+It reads data from the database into a Pandas DataFrame.

+Dashboard Layout / View: The layout is created using Dash HTML components and includes a title, a radio button for filtering animal types, a DataTable for displaying data, and two visualization components: a pie chart and a map.

+Interaction Between Components / Controller: The script defines callback functions that handle interactions between different components.
+These interactions include updating the displayed data based on the selected filter, highlighting selected rows in the DataTable, updating styles, and generating visualizations based on the selected data.

+Filters: The radio button allows users to filter the displayed data based on animal rescue types such as water rescue, mountain rescue, disaster rescue, or to reset and show all animals.

+Highlighting: Selected rows in the DataTable are highlighted with a background color to provide a visual indication.

+Pie Chart: The pie chart is dynamically updated based on the selected data in the DataTable.

+Map: The map component displays a geochart with a marker at the location of the first animal in the selected data.
+It includes a tooltip and a popup with additional information about the animal.

+Overall, this script integrates data retrieval from MongoDB with a web-based dashboard that allows users to interactively explore and visualize information about animals in the shelter.
+The dashboard provides a user-friendly interface with filters, data tables, and visualizations to enhance the understanding of the shelter data.

 ## <a name="requirements"></a>Requirements
 - Jupyter Notebook - https://jupyter.org/install